 UC Berkeley

-Citizen Clinic is a multidisciplinary, public-interest digital security clinic within the University of California, Berkeley’s Center for Long-Term Cybersecurity and School of Information.
+The UC Berkeley Cybersecurity Clinic, established in 2018, is a public-interest digital security and privacy clinic within the University of California, Berkeley’s Center for Long-Term Cybersecurity and School of Information.
+We support the capacity of organizations, susceptible to ideologically motivated threats, in defending themselves against online threats.
+We train interdisciplinary teams of students to assess threats to targeted organizations, recommend risk-appropriate mitigations, and work collaboratively with clients to implement new policies and technical controls that enhance their online cybersecurity and privacy posture.
 We grow our impact by sharing our institutional knowledge and serving as a model and collaborative resource for other universities that want to establish similar clinics.

 Lisa Ho, Academic Director, Master of Information and Cybersecurity (MICS), School of Information